 After the last card-drafting round, the age is ended and the fighting phase begins.
 Military capabilities are compared to award victory or lose points.
 This is done automatically, but you get to see how you score with an animation.

 End of game Scoring

 The game ends at the end of the third Age, after the Conflict tokens have been handed out.
 Each player totals their civilization points and the player with the highest total is declared the winner.
-In case of a tie, the player with the most coins in his or her treasury is the winner.
+In case of a tie, the player with the most coins in their treasury is the winner.
 A tie on coins is not broken further

 Points are counted from 7 categories in the following order:

 Each player adds their Victory and Defeat tokens (this total can be negative!).

 For every 3 coins in their possession at the end of the game, players score 1 victory point.
 Leftover coins score no points.